Revoke a Certificate

 The CA certificate is required to validate the CRL received from a CA server; therefore, the CA certificate received from a peer is stored on the local device.
 The received CA certificate from peer is used to validate the CRL and the certificate it issued.
 Because the received CA certificate is not enrolled by an administrator, the result of a successful certificate verification is not conclusive until the whole certificate chain up to the root CA is verified.
 The certificate of the root CA must be enrolled by an administrator.

-Example: Configure a Certificate Authority Profile with CRL Locations
+Example: Configuring a CA Profile with CRL Locations

-This example shows how to configure a certificate authority profile with CRL locations.
+This example shows how to configure a CA profile with CRL locations.

 Requirements